citp/privacy-policy-historical/v/va/vau/vaultaffiliates.com.md

-> *The following text is extracted and transformed from the vaultaffiliates.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625083836id_/http%3A//vaultaffiliates.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vaultaffiliates.com privacy policy that was archived on 2014-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120135953id_/http%3A//vaultaffiliates.com/privacy) for the most accurate reproduction.*

-# Privacy | Vault Affiliates
+# PRIVACY | Vault Affiliates Network

-#### Privacy

 Privacy Policy for VaultAffiliates.com